Top 10 Cambodian Street Food: A Culinary Adventure

 Instructions

-1. Simmer pork bones, garlic, onion, star anise, fish sauce, salt, and sugar in 8 cups water for 4 hours; strain broth.
+1. Simmer pork bones, garlic, onion, star anise, fish sauce, salt, and sugar in 8 cups water for 4 hours over low heat; skim foam and strain broth.

-3. Cook rice noodles, drain, and divide into bowls.
+3. Cook rice noodles according to package instructions, drain, and divide into bowls.

 4. Add pork slices and optional shrimp or beef balls to bowls; pour hot broth over.